Make this easy Homemade Strawberry Syrup for a nostalgic glass of pink milk or the best strawberry milkshakes ever!

 - Strawberry milkshakes: For the ultimate strawberry shake, add 1 cup of vanilla or strawberry ice cream, ¼ cup of milk (more as needed), plus ¼ cup of syrup to a blender and blend until smooth.

 - Strawberry cupcake batter: Find the recipe for my Strawberry Cupcakes HERE.

 - Pancakes: You can also use the syrup with my favorite Classic Pancake Recipe.

 What you need to make strawberry syrup

 Strawberries- Fresh or frozen.
 I typically will make fruit syrup with frozen fruit because of convenience.
-Fresh is works too if you prefer it.
-Be sure to defrost before using them.
+Fresh works beautifully when in season.
+Be sure to defrost and drain if using frozen.